 “We are building an online presence and expanding our methodologies for examining fish, which we hope will increase the use of our collection for future research,” Keck says.

-Original article published in Higher Ground, College of Arts and Sciences annual report.
+Original article published in Higher Ground, April 20, 2017.